 1914-1918 - World War One.
 Germany is defeated and becomes a republic.

-1933 - Adolf Hitler, head of the National Socialist German Workers' (Nazi) Party, becomes chancellor.
+1933 - Adolf Hitler, head of the far-right Nazi Party, becomes chancellor.

-1939-45 - World War II sees defeat of Germany and its partition into the pro-western Federal Republic and the Soviet-controlled German Democratic Republic.
+1939-45 - Second World War sees defeat of Germany and its partition into the pro-western Federal Republic and the Soviet-controlled German Democratic Republic.

 1955 - West Germany joins Nato, East Germany joins the Warsaw Pact.

 1957 - West Germany is a founding member of the European Economic Community, along with France, Italy, Belgium, the Netherlands and Luxembourg.

 1989 - Mass exodus of East Germans as Soviet bloc countries relax travel restrictions.
 Berlin Wall is torn down.